kaascevich/kaascevich.github.io/src/content/posts/markdown-test/index.md

 ------

-:::note[The text below is not my writing.]
+:::note[The text that follows is not my writing.]
 I borrowed it from <https://tailwindcss-typography.vercel.app>, because it's honestly the most comprehensive Markdown test I've encountered.
 I did modify it a bit to include some of my own custom styles, though.